JakMobius/bonk-compiler/README.md

 ## Overview
 The Bonk Compiler is a toy project developed as part of an MIPT course.
 It compiles programs written in the BonkScript language into x86 mach-o object files

-The project does not have the goal of achieving high performance.
-It's a simple implementation for educational purposes.
+This language is not intended to be used in production, it is just a toy language for educational purposes.
+That's why it has such an inconvenient, but rather funny syntax.

 ## Requirements
 - `cmake`